microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-01.md

 	After a brief pause, the C++ app that reads accelerometer data and transmits it to the IoT Hub will begin uploading to your device.
 If you are curious to see what the source code looks like, examine the CPP files in the project directory in Visual Studio Code.

 1. Wait until the message "Terminal will be reused by tasks, press any key to close it" appears in the Terminal window.
 After the device restarts, confirm that the message "IN FLIGHT" appears on the screen of the device, followed by X, Y, and Z values that change when you tilt the board in any direction.
 These are the accelerometer values passed to the IoT Hub.
-The fact that they appear on the screen confirms that the upload was successful and that the app is running on the device.
+The fact that they appear on the screen confirms that the upload was successful, and that the app is running on the device.

 	![The MXChip display shows a label of "In Flight" with telemetry data for x, y and z axis readings from the onboard gyroscope.]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab1/chip-in-flight.png" | absolute_url }})